ArthurGareginyan/rss-feed-icon-for-specificfeedscom/readme.txt

 To use, enter your personal link from the [SpecificFeeds.com](http://www.specificfeeds.com), then on the plugin settings page select the desired settings and click the "Save changes" button.
 Then you can put the [specificfeeds-icon] shortcode in any place on your website.

-If you want more options then tell us and we will be happy to add it.
+If you want more options, then let us know and we will be happy to add them.

 **Features**